-I grew up in a family of artists which colored my perception of art ever since I was a small child.
+I grew up in a family of artists which colored my perception of art ever since I was a child.
 I quickly learned to appreciate both representational and abstract art as equally valid methods of expression.
-Later, I developed a strong personal interest in surrealism.
+Later I developed a strong personal interest in surrealism.

-My subject matter is non-objective/abstract/surreal in a studio setting.
-The following characteristics are crucial to my vision:
+My subject matter is usually non-objective/abstract/surreal imagery constructed in a studio setting.
+The following characteristics are an important part of my vision

-- show the viewer something not commonly seen
+– try to show the viewer something not commonly seen